MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/sources-coverage.md

 - Searching very uncommon words or phrases might yield zero results because the search is based on a dictionary of words.

 **LinkedIn**
 - Posts and comments on LinkedIn pages with low volume are acquired with a delay due to rate limits.
-The system prioritizes LinkedIn pages with a high volume for data acquisition which leads to a less delay.
+The system prioritizes LinkedIn pages with a high volume for data acquisition.

 **Custom sources**
-- RSS feeds exist in various flavors and there's no strict standard.
-The system might ignore posts that contain unknown fields or miss required fields such as the author of a post.
+- RSS feeds exist in various flavors, and there's no strict standard.
+The system might ignore posts that contain unknown fields or lack required fields such as the author of a post.

 **Disqus**
 - We receive some posts without a URL.
 These posts will be discarded by the system.

 **General limitations**
 - Chronological ordering of posts and comments in the post list isn't guaranteed.
 - Language detection differs across sources.
 Posts in languages that we don't support aren't acquired.

 ## Privacy notice